Unskilledcrab/Hierarchy/README.md

 - The parent id is null
 - The parent id is not found in the flat list
 - The parent id is the default datatype (i.e. if it is an int then the root node will have a parent id of '0')

+Since by design a graph node may not have any 'root' nodes, when the 'ToGraph' extension method is used, you will be returned the same flat list but it will build all of the relationships and wrap the data in an **IGraphNode** model to be able to perform common traversal extension methods on.

 ### Graph Example
 ```csharp